I wish I knew these facts about bipolar sooner

-In the beginning, I had this wonderful fantasy that once my care team stumbled on the correct drug combination, my life was going to be full of rainbows and unicorns.
+In the beginning of my bipolar journey, I had this wonderful fantasy that once my care team stumbled on the correct drug combination, my life was going to be full of rainbows and unicorns.
 How wrong I was.

 Everyone has bad days, even people who claim to have perfect mental health.
 Relationships end, jobs disappear, and loved ones die.
 Life is painful, and that pain creates awful days.

 Then there’s also Tuesdays.
 Tuesdays?
-Yes, there will be bad days that have no trigger, and for me, they often show up on Tuesdays.
+Yes, one of the facts about bipolar is there will be bad days that have no trigger, and for me, they often show up on Tuesdays and stop everything.
 You should have fewer tough days when following the correct treatment plan, but you should still expect some bad days.Start Today!